cwcyenk/5m-data-2.1-coaching-mini-project/Readme.md

 - Make sure you provide **clear recommendations** that follow logically from your analyses and narrative and answer your data science problem.

 Some directions:
-1. Business Context
+1. Business Context / Data Science Problem
 - Problem statement
-Why it matters to the business
+- Why it matters
 2. Data Approach
-- Data sources
+- Data sources and scraping done
-Key metrics analyzed
 3. Key Findings
-- Visualization and Clear insight statements
+- Visualization and clear learnings
 4. Recommendations
-- 2-3 actionable recommendations
+- 2-3 actionable recommendations or conclusion
 - Expected business impact

 ---